kesha01/gl-course-ych/README.md

 # experiments

-Repo is used to experiments od GitHub working and other.
+Repo is used to experiments of GitHub working and other.